rackerlabs/rackspace-how-to/content/cloud-servers/windows-cloud-server-low-disk-troubleshooting.md

 product_url: cloud-servers
 ---

-This article helps you to address low disk space warnings for Microsoft&reg;
+This article is intended to help customers who have received a low disk space warning for a Microsoft&reg; Windows&reg; server by providing remediation steps.

-Windows&reg; servers by providing remediation steps.
+### Check Rackspace status

-**Note:** Before taking the following steps, check [http://status.rackspace.com](http://status.rackspace.com) for open issues that could be impacting your server instance.
+Before using the following steps, check [http://status.rackspace.com](http://status.rackspace.com) for open issues that might be impacting your server instance.

 ### Process overview